Error-331/code_tests/docs/bible/links.md

 The Fear of the Lord - August 4 (The gospel is only understood by those who fear God);

 Known Future - August 5 (Father, I groan for the redemption of my body.
 Save the lost and then come quickly);

+The Required Thirst - August 6 (Thirst for righteousness);